ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

     }
 }
 ```
-*When I mention adding more code to the main loop later, put it where that comment is*
+*When I mention adding more code to the main loop later, put it where that comment is.*
 <br>
-Ok this a bit of a bit of code to get though, but bear with me. `square_size` is pretty self-explanatory.
+Ok this a bit of to get though, but bear with me. `square_size` is pretty self-explanatory.
 The Main Loop
 just integrates though each entry in the `scalar_array`.
 Then we assign each position an object.
 The most important thing
 to notice here is the `.data` info.
 Here we are getting our random value and rounding it down to 0 or 1. *Technically*
 we could get 2 as well, but it won't cause any problems so we will ignore that.\